PhoenixIllusion/embree-wasm/README.md

     0, 4*4, vertexCount);
 ```

-To instance the scene, you will need to first create the above scene (bvh), then create a new Geometry of `RTC_GEOMETRY_TYPE_INSTANCE` and assign the rabbit scene to the Geometry via `setGeometryInstancedScene` , before you can use the geometry in the larger parent scene as an instance.
+To instance the scene, you will need to first create the above scene (BLAS), then create a new Geometry of `RTC_GEOMETRY_TYPE_INSTANCE` and assign the rabbit scene to the Geometry via `setGeometryInstancedScene` , before you can use the geometry in the larger parent scene as an instance (TLAS).

 ```typescript
 const INSTANCE_COUNT = 8;